New Year’s Resolutions 2022

 2. Are you passionate about your goals?

 Being excited about your goals can help you stay motivated throughout the year.
 If saving money is your goal, determine what you are saving money for.
-Rather than feeling frustrated for cutting back on expenses, remind yourself that this money is going towards something you will love such as a trip to Europe or new car.
+Rather than feeling frustrated for cutting back on expenses, remind yourself that this money is going towards something you will love.
+Such as a trip to Europe or a new car.

 3. Have you made a goal road map?